Huiimin5/AUA/README.md

 The code is a pytorch implementation of our work "Exploring Feature Representation Learning for Semi-supervised Medical Image Segmentation".

 ## Usage
-Please refer to train.sh for scripts of two-stage training and test.sh for testing.
+Please refer to run.sh for training and testing scripts.